chingyuan1215/Wheather-Forecast-Challenge/README.md

       The observations in attribute 22 and attribute 23 are YES and NO, I would replace NO to 0 and YES to 1 in order to build our training model.
 As for the attribute present the wind direction (attribute 8, attribute 10, attribute 11), I would use get_dummies menthod in Pandas to encoding categorical values.

   4. Normalization
+     Since the values represented by different fields of the training data will affect model training, such as temperature, rainfall, average atmospheric pressure and relative humidity cloumns.
+I would nomalized these values during data preprocessing to avoid a single attribute affects the result.

   5. Dealing with outlier
+    This step will modify the outliers in the dataset, I set the upper bound of the data to 75% and the lower bound to 25%.
+Therefore, if the value is not between 25%~75%, the data with be replaced with its upper or lower limits.

 #Second: Build Model